tidewave-ai/tidewave_js/README.md

 });
 ```

-This exposes MCP endpoints at `/tidewave/mcp` and `/tidewave/shell` during
+This exposes the MCP endpoint at `/tidewave/mcp`.
-development.

 Configuration options: